Front Mission (video game): Gameplay

 In the customization aspect of Front Mission, wanzers can be customized with a variety of parts, computers, auxiliary backpacks, and weapons.
 The player has full control over customizing their wanzers and can do so as long as its total weight value does not exceed its given power output.
 To field a wanzer in battle, it must have a complete frame of parts: body, left arm, right arm, and legs.
 Parts with built-in weapons in the body or arm sections can also be equipped on a wanzer.
-Computers improve the accuracy of the weapons equipped on the wanzer.
+Computers improve the accuracy of the weapons equipped on the wanzer, as well as being used to activate special abilities that can be purchased and loaded into them.
 Auxiliary backpacks and weapons are not mandatory equipment to use wanzers, but are crucial in order to progress through the games.
 Auxiliary backpacks serve to give a wanzer special features during combat; they allow a wanzer to carry support items such as ammunition reloads and increase the power output of the unit, allowing it to carry heavier gear.

 There are four classes of weapons: melee weapons, short-range weapons, long-range weapons, and support fire weapons.
 Melee weapons are weapons used at melee range and have a tendency to strike the body part of its target.
 Tonfas and rods are examples of melee weapons.
 Short-range weapons are weapons used at close range and deal damage to all parts of a target.
 Machine guns and shotguns are examples of short-range weapons.
 Long-range weapons are weapons that have long firing ranges and are ideal for avoiding counterattacks.
 Bazookas are examples of long-range weapons.
 Support fire weapons are indirect fire weapons; they can never be counterattacked, but have limited ammunition supply and minimum firing ranges.
 Missile launchers are examples of support fire weapons.
 Lastly, shields can be equipped on wanzers to absorb some of the damage taken from incoming attacks.